Tania Mihailuk: Legislative Assembly

-Mihailuk supported regional industries, including forestry and mining, arguing for balanced environmental and economic policies.
-Ms Mihailuk as a Shadow Minister advocated for policies to support the $15 billion dollar NSW mining industry which employs over 38,000 direct and indirect jobs in NSW.
-She is also the co-chair of the NSW Parliamentary Friends of Forestry.

 Legislative Council

 On 17 January 2023, Mihailuk announced that she would be running second on the One Nation ticket at the upcoming 2023 New South Wales state election for the Legislative Council, behind state party leader Mark Latham.
 Before that, in 2017 when she was a Labor MP she criticised One Nation and Mark Latham.
 Mihailuk officially resigned from the New South Wales Legislative Assembly on 1 March 2023.
 As the second place on the party ticket, she was not successful in her election.
 However, on 10 May 2023, she was appointed to the Legislative Council to fill the casual vacancy previously held by Latham, who had resigned earlier from the Legislative Council to successfully contest a new 8-year term in the election.
 Mihailuk would finish off the remainder of Latham's original 8-year in 2027.

 Following the sacking of Latham as state party leader by party founder and federal leader Pauline Hanson, Mihailuk became state party leader in December 2023.
 Mihailuk announced her resignation from One Nation on 20 December 2024.

 In addition to her parliamentary work, Mihailuk is a regular political commentator on Sky News Australia, appearing weekly on Prime Time with Danica De Giorgio.